Top 10 Backend Technologies

 Indeed, well-chosen backend technologies can guarantee scalability, functioning speed and instantly respond to customers’ queries and needs.
 Withal, it is challenging to pick the appropriate option, especially if you are a non-programmer.

 This guide will share the top 10 backend technologies, features, limitations, and further details comprehensively.
-Hopefully, it would assist you in making the right decision.
+Hopefully, it will assist backend developers, front end developers, and full stack developers in making the right decision.

 - 1 What is a Backend?

 - 2 Top 10 Backend Technologies You Should Know

 - 7 5.
 Java

 - 9 7.
 Perl